 4. Student Resources

 Print off graphic organizers and have them ready for student use.
 Let students get familiar with them and encourage them to use graphic organizers for all writing projects.
 This not only keeps their writing organized, but also keeps them on track with their creative thinking!

 Writing Checklists and Peer Reflection Form

 Print off writing checklists and peer reflection forms for students to use during writing.
 Writing checklists will help students remember what to include in their writing and what to edit and revise.
 If you would like to subscribe to my newsletter, writing checklists are free to members in the exclusive FREE VAULT, or click below to see the variety of checklists.
 You will find checklists for different types of writing, for primary and upper grades, and sizes including Post-Its.
 A peer reflection form is used when a peer reads another student’s paper and offers suggestions.
 Learn more about writing checklists HERE.

 Thesaurus and Dictionary

 Keep a spelling dictionary available to help students with frequently misspelled words.
 They can add words to the list too!
-You can find this one for FREE in my store.
+You can find this one for FREE in my freebie vault.

 Student Resource Guide